abelardojarab/intel-fpga-afu/samples/eth_e2e_e10/sw/README.md

 * fpgaHssiReadCsr64: Read a 64-bit value from the CSR referenced by its handle.

-* fpgaHssiCtrlLoopback: Enable internal loopback on a channel referenced by it's index.
+* fpgaHssiCtrlLoopback: Enable internal loopback on a channel referenced by its index.

-* fpgaHssiGetLoopbackStatus: Query channel's internal loopback status referenced by it's index.
+* fpgaHssiGetLoopbackStatus: Query channel's internal loopback status referenced by its index.

-* fpgaHssiGetFreqLockStatus: Query channel's frequency lock status referenced by it's index.
+* fpgaHssiGetFreqLockStatus: Query channel's frequency lock status referenced by its index.

-* fpgaHssiGetWordLockStatus: Query channel's word lock status referenced by it's index.
+* fpgaHssiGetWordLockStatus: Query channel's word lock status referenced by its index.

-* fpgaHssiSendPacket: Transmit aribtrary number of 1500-byte packets on the channel referenced by it's index.
+* fpgaHssiSendPacket: Transmit arbitrary number of 64-byte packets on the channel referenced by its index.
 Packet data is generated from the internal traffic generator.

-* fpgaHssiPrintChannelStats: Pretty-print TX and RX MAC CSRs for a channel referenced by it's index.
+* fpgaHssiPrintChannelStats: Pretty-print TX and RX MAC CSRs for a channel referenced by its index.

-* fpgaHssiClearChannelStats: Reset TX and RX MAC CSRs for a channel referenced by it's index.
+* fpgaHssiClearChannelStats: Reset TX and RX MAC CSRs for a channel referenced by its index.

 The following code-snippet demonstrates two ways of reading MAC CSRs.